cv4dt/cv4dt.github.io/content/authors/ruisong/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: University of Cambridge
+  - name: the University of California
     url: ''

 # Short bio (displayed in user profile at end of posts)